angelikavilde/Sports-survey/README.md

 # Sports Survey
 ## freeCodeCamp

 This is one of the projects for Responsive Web Design certification at freeCodeCamp.
-The course included multiple classes on HTML and CSS and the learnt tags and functions are listed below.
+The course included multiple classes on HTML and CSS for a survey form; the learnt tags and functions are listed below.
 The project was finalised on 16/03/2023.

 Studied topics and functions:
   * fieldset, label and div for separation of elements